 - Pelvic Floor Drops: As mentioned previously, many people with coccyx pain have tender and over-contracting pelvic floor muscles.
 Pelvic floor drops are exercises that encourage a completely relaxed pelvic floor.
 Typically, these pair well with breathing exercises as functional diaphragm use can encourage appropriate pelvic floor relaxation.

 - Stretches: My favorite stretch for someone with coccyx pain is what I call “The frog.”
 This stretch not only helps to stretch out the buttock muscles, but also is a position of optimal relaxation for the pelvic floor!
-Other stretches to open the pelvic or stretch the muscles around the pelvis can also be helpful–but this one is my go-to on day
+This is often done with a person lying on their back with knees pulled up to chest and held open.
+Alternatively, a wide kneed child’s pose can also promote relaxation for the muscles.
+Other stretches to open the pelvic or stretch the muscles around the pelvis can also be helpful–but this one is my go-to on day 1.

 2. Manual Therapy Techniques: The goal of manual therapy should be to decrease soft tissue sensitivity/pain and to improve the mobility of the coccyx, SI joint and low back if indicated.
 Typically we do the following: